sfinnie/helloLSP/readme.md

 The skeleton `_validate()` function checks whether the file is valid `json` so we need to change that.
 The compiler world tends to talk about *parsing* rather than *validating*.
 It's a bit pedantic, but I'm going to stick to that here.
 So the functions we'll look at are named `_parse()` not `_validate()`.
 The skeleton functions cover the following:

-1. Extracting the source file name from the parameters and reading its contents
+1. Extracting the source file contents from the parameters
 1. Checking the contents

+It's worth noting at this point that the `DidOpenTextDocumentParams` object contains the *actual content* of the file being edited, not just a `uri` reference for it.
+This is a deliberate design decision in the protocol.
+From the [spec](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#textDocument_didOpen):

+> The document’s content is now managed by the client and the server must not try to read the document’s content using the document’s Uri.

-We'll stick to that.
-The first function doesn't change (other than the name):
+Back to the functions.
+The first one doesn't change (other than the name):

 ```python
 def _parse(ls: GreetLanguageServer, params: DidOpenTextDocumentParams):